Women in Qatar: Gender equality

 Qatari women have made significant legal and social advancements since the 1990s.
-Sheikha Mozah has been a vocal advocate for women's issues, supporting women's conferences, higher education opportunities and the creation of a cabinet-level position in the government dedicated to women's concerns.
+Sheikha Moza has been a vocal advocate for women's issues, supporting women's conferences, higher education opportunities and the creation of a cabinet-level position in the government dedicated to women's concerns.
 As a result of these advancements, Qatari women have many career opportunities, including leadership positions, in education, banking, charitable projects, health and human services, tourism, law, civil service and even diplomacy.

 In 1998, the Women's Affairs Committee was founded as a branch of the Supreme Council for Family Affairs in order to manage the welfare of Qatari women.
 As well as seeking to uphold women's rights, the committee aims to integrate women into society by providing economic assistance and employment opportunities.
 Qatar appointed its first female cabinet minister in 2003, and in the same year, a female candidate won the Central Municipal Council (CMC) election for the first time in history.
 Qatar sent women athletes to the 2012 Summer Olympics that began on 27 July in London.

 Labor force participation for women in Qatar is roughly 51%, which is higher than the world average, and is the highest rate in the Arab world.
 However, both Qatari and non-Qatar women are affected by a wage gap, in which they are paid 25 to 50 percent less than men.
 In addition, Qatar greatly partakes in social allowances for men which include amenities such as housing, and travel allotments, that female employees are less likely to receive.
 Experts say women are moving forward with more rights.